On infinite dimensional algebras with regular gradings

-Now, let $A$ be a $\mathbb{Z}_{2}$-graded regular algebra with a bicharacter $\beta$, whose regular decomposition is minimal.
+Now, let $A$ be a $\mathbb{Z}_{2}$-graded regular algebra with a skew-symmetric bicharacter $\beta$, whose regular decomposition is minimal.
 Observe that which implies that $\beta(0,1) = 1$.
-Similarly, it can be verified that $\beta(0,0) = \beta(1,0) = \beta(0,1) = 1$, which in turn implies the minimality of the decomposition determines $\beta(1,1)$.
+Similarly, it can be verified that $\beta(0,0) = \beta(1,0) = \beta(0,1) = 1$, which in turn implies that the minimality of the decomposition determines $\beta(1,1)$.
 Since $\beta(1,1) \in \{\pm 1\}$, and $\det M^{A}\neq 0$, we conclude that $\beta(1,1) = -1$.
 In particular, by Lemma \ref{infinite} we have $\dim A=\infty$.
 Additionally, since $M^{A} = M^{E}$, it follows from \cite[Lemma 31]{Eli1} that $T_{\mathbb{Z}_{2}}(A) = T_{\mathbb{Z}_{2}}(E)$.
-Such an analysis shows that if the regular decomposition of a $\mathbb{Z}_{2}$-graded is minimal, then its bicharacter is automatically determined.
-Moreover, this bicharacter is precisely the one associated with the regular $\mathbb{Z}_2$-grading of the Grassmann algebra $E$ (with respect to its natural grading).
+Such an analysis shows that if the regular decomposition of a $\mathbb{Z}_{2}$-graded algebra is minimal, then its skew-symmetric bicharacter is automatically determined.
+Moreover, this skew-symmetric bicharacter is precisely the one associated with the regular $\mathbb{Z}_2$-grading of the Grassmann algebra $E$ (with respect to its natural grading).
 Furthermore, $\dim A=\infty$ and $A$ satisfies the same graded identities as $E$.
 Recall that the latter were completely described in \cite{giambruno2001polynomial}.
 We summarize all these remarks in the following.

-\begin{Lemma} Let $A$ be a $\mathbb{Z}_{2}$-graded algebra with a regular grading determined by the bicharacter $\beta$, whose corresponding regular decomposition is minimal.
-Then, the following conditions are satisfied: \begin{enumerate} \item $\beta$ is such that
+\begin{Lemma} Let $A$ be a $\mathbb{Z}_{2}$-graded algebra with a regular grading determined by the skew-symmetric bicharacter $\beta$, whose corresponding regular decomposition is minimal.
+Then, the following statements hold: \begin{enumerate} \item $\beta$ is such that

 \item $\dim A=\infty$, \item $T_{\mathbb{Z}_{2}}(A)=T_{\mathbb{Z}_{2}}(E)$. \end{enumerate} \end{Lemma}

 We observe that the result of Lemma \ref{remark.superalgebra} is stronger than the converse of Lemma \ref{infinite} when assuming that the regular decomposition is minimal.